bartificer/programming-by-stealth/docs/pbs18.md

 pbs.say("typeof {x: 2, y: 1} is\t'" + typeof {x: 2, y: 1} + "'");
 ```

-The most obvious shortcoming is that arrays are simply returned as `'object'`, this is why we have to rely on the `instanceof` operator to determine if something is an array.
+The most obvious shortcoming is that arrays are simply returned as `'object'`.
+This is why we have to rely on the `instanceof` operator to determine if something is an array.

 ## Built-in Objects & Functions

-JavaScript comes with a whole bunch of useful pre-defined object prototypes and stand-alone functions built in.
+JavaScript comes with a whole bunch of useful predefined object prototypes and stand-alone functions built in.
 We couldn’t possibly go through an exhaustive list, but we will look at some common ones, grouped by topic.

 ### String Functions

-Strings are literal values, but under the hood, JavaScript converts them to objects of prototype `String` as needed.
+Strings are literal values, but, under the hood, JavaScript converts them to objects of prototype `String` as needed.

 The `String` prototype provides a property called `.length`, which tells you the number of characters in a string.
-The `String` prototype also provides two functions for manipulating the case of a string – `.toUpperCase()` and `.toLowerCase()`, both of which return a new string with the changes applied, rather than changing the value in the string they are called on.
+The `String` prototype also provides two functions for manipulating the case of a string – `.toUpperCase()` and `.toLowerCase()`.
+Both of these return a new string with the changes applied, rather than changing the value in the string they are called on.

 ```javascript
 var myString = 'Hello World!';